-You will normally be able to go home a few hours after having cataract surgery, although you will need to arrange for someone to collect you and take you home.
+You'll normally be able to go home a few hours after having cataract surgery, but you'll need to arrange for someone to collect you and take you home.

-Take it easy for the first two or three days after the operation and make sure to use any eye drops you are given by the hospital.
+Take it easy for the first two or three days after the operation and make sure you use any eye drops you're given while in hospital.

 Read more about recovering from cataract surgery.

 Most people's sight will improve soon after having cataract surgery, although your vision may be blurred for a few days.

 Eventually, you should be able to:

 - see things in focus, although glasses are often needed